kalamuna/sassamuna/README.txt

   that can be used across projects, including css components, Sass mixins, and Sass functions.

+Getting Started:

+  -Make sure you've fulfilled the requirements list below.
+  -Copy the contents of the template directory to your project.
+  -In your project, open "scss/includes/_base.scss" -Replace the path in '@import "../../core/main";' with where you've stored the core folder.

 Requirements:

   To use this project, you'll need to install: